TCEC-Chess/tcecgames/README.md

 The TCEC games are released both in full and compacted formats:

-- The full format has all the original engine evaluation comments with minimal changes to the original PGNs.
+- The full format has all the original engine evaluation comments.

 - The compacted format replaces all comments with book exit markers.
 The compacted format also reclassifies the openings and